post-self/motes-played.post-self.ink/content/thoughts.md

 I resent that I will have my personhood negated when I am declared problematic, a groomer, a pedophile, *persona non grata.* I resent that I do not need to consider whether I will be labeled these things; I know I will.
 I mentioned above that I have already had that conversation.
 It led to someone reducing their engagement with the Post-Self community.[^welcome]

 I resent that the oft-misused "death of the author" is only applied to the works one enjoys, and so in this case, I will be reduced to my roughest edges and discarded.
-The work that I put into it will be ignored in the face of this one fact regardless on my feelings of what I have accomplished.
+The work that I put into it will be ignored in the face of this one fact regardless of my feelings of what I have accomplished.

 I resent that, if I claim that [Motes the character is nearly 300 years old](https://tvtropes.org/pmwiki/pmwiki.php/Main/ReallySevenHundredYearsOld) at the time of telling, I will be accused of trying to weasel my way out of grooming accusations, regardless of the fact that dealing with those is part of her character and the plot.
 I resent that if I claim Motes the headmate is actually 38 at time of writing, just like this body, and has simply leaned into feelings of kidcore, a portion of my identity will be declared wicked and manipulative.
 I resent that, no matter how loudly I say that I am aware of the broader context of CSA in the wider world, how abhorrent I think that is, none of that will matter in the face of that same imagined wicked and manipulative aspect.
 I resent that, no matter how nuanced my arguments on consent are[^thoughts] — even within this very work! — the work itself will be declared, yes, wicked and manipulative.
 I resent that I risk losing readers, friends, loved ones.